formix/MegaCityOne/README.md

 # Regarding Interfaces

-Even if I come from a Java World, I tend to respect the unpleasant hungarian notation prefix "I" for interface names when coding .NET.
-But for this particular library, I found that the "I" prefix broke the coding storyline created by the JudgeDredd metaphore.
+Even if I come from a Java World, I respect the unpleasant hungarian notation prefix "I" for interface names when coding .NET.
+But for this particular library, I found that the "I" prefix broke the coding storyline created by the JudgeDredd metaphore, so I stripped it.

 # One Last Word